AllenInstitute/ecephys_spike_sorting/README.md

 In the create_input_json.py file, be sure to set these paths for your system:

-ecephys_directory (parent directory that contains the modules directory) kilosort_repository npy_matlab_repository catGTPath (should contain the CatGT.exe file) tPrimePath (contains the TPrime.exe file) kilosort_output_temp
+-ecephys_directory: parent directory that contains the modules directory) -kilosort_repository
+-npy_matlab_repository
+-catGTPath: contains the CatGT.exe file
+-tPrimePath: contains the TPrime.exe file
+-kilosort_output_temp: for the KS2 residual file, also temporary copies of the config and master file

-Other “mostly constant” parameters in create_input_json
+Other “mostly constant” parameters in create_input_json:

-Kilosort2 parameters, in kilosort_helper_params
+-Kilosort2 parameters
+-kilosort post processing params
+-quality metrics params

 ### Running scripts